 What To Serve With Pittsburgh City Chicken

-I posed this question on Facebook and, for the folks that heard of it, most didn’t use a sauce but often paired it with mashed potatoes and a veggie.
+I posed this question on Facebook, and for the folks that heard of it, most didn’t use a sauce but often paired it with mashed potatoes and a veggie.
 My sister always wanted a red sauce or ketchup with hers.

 Me?
 I was all about mashed potatoes, peas, and cranberry relish.
 Other suggestions: